Population of tetraneutron continuum in reactions of $^{8}$He on deuterium: On tetraneutron population in different reactions

-Another characteristic, which is expectedly very important for the direct reactions, is momentum transfer to the $^{4}$n system $q_{\alpha}$, see also the Eq.\ (\ref{eq:ovlp-8he}).
-For our reactions the $q_{\alpha}$ values are easily reconstructed, see Fig.\ \ref{fig:mom-trans}.
-The momentum transfers $q_{\alpha}\sim 130$ and $q_{\alpha}\sim 270$ MeV are realized for the low-energy $^{4}$n population in the $^2$H($^8$He,$^6$Li)$^4n$ and $^2$H($^8$He,$^3$He)$^7$H$\rightarrow ^3$H+$^4$n reactions, respectively.
+Another characteristic, which is expectedly very important for the direct reactions, is momentum transfer $q_{\alpha}$ to the $^{4}$n system, see, e.g.\ the Eq.\ (\ref{eq:ovlp-8he}).
+For our reactions the reconstructed $q_{\alpha}$ values are shown in Fig.\ \ref{fig:mom-trans}.
+Quite different momentum transfers $q_{\alpha} \sim 130$ and $q_{\alpha}\sim 250$ MeV are realized for the low-energy $^{4}$n population in the $^2$H($^8$He,$^6$Li)$^4n$ and $^2$H($^8$He,$^3$He)$^7$H$\rightarrow ^3$H+$^4$n reactions, respectively.
 This is found important for data interpretation, see Fig.\ \ref{fig:shulg-spec} and related text.
 Unfortunately, we do not find information on the momentum transfers in Ref.\ \cite{Duer:2022}, though this information is obviously accessible in these data.
-Only the restriction $0<q_{\alpha}<250$ MeV can be roughly estimated from Fig.\ 2 of \cite{Duer:2022}, while the most probable value seem to be around $q_{\alpha} \sim 60$ MeV.
+Only the restriction $0<q_{\alpha}<250$ MeV can be roughly estimated from Fig.\ 2 of Ref.\ \cite{Duer:2022}, while the most probable value seem to be around $q_{\alpha} \sim 60$ MeV.